 A woman’s sexual role focuses on what happens before intercourse.
 She needs to attract a man and arouse him sufficiently so that he wants to have intercourse with her.
 Men like to admire their lover.
 Heterosexual men get used to the admiration being one way.
 A woman accepts male compliments but she feels no obligation to return them.
 She accepts that a man needs to be attracted to her.
 But also, she is not aroused by observing male nudity.

 Women approach sexual encounters from a social perspective.
 They focus on their looks because they know that men admire good-looking women.
 If a man makes little attempt to keep in shape, wear fashionable clothes and maintain an attractive image, a woman may consider this to be disrespectful.
 Heterosexual men should respect women’s desire for an attractive partner.

-Humans are inclined to get competitive when one person is compared with another.
-The tendency is to conclude that more is better than less and that big is better than small.
-But a man is not sexier just because he is more responsive than average.
+Humans get competitive when comparing themselves with others.
+Women compete with each other over looks.
+So a woman is just as likely to judge other women foremost by their looks rather than their achievements.
+In general, we tend to assume that more is better than less and that big is better than small.
+A man is not sexier because he is more responsive than average.
 Nor does having a bigger penis than average make him a better lover.
-Similarly, a woman is not sexier just because she is more attractive than average.
+Similarly, a woman is not sexier because she is more attractive than average.

 According to some estimates, over 40 million women have some problem with sexual desire and excitement.
 But if there are tens of millions of women complaining that their libidos aren’t up to snuff, who are the normal ones?
-(Joan Sewell 2010)
+(Joan Sewell)